This page will help you configure V-Ray for GPU rendering. For help with common questions, please see the V-Ray GPU Frequently Asked Questions page.

 - NVIDIA RTX – Choosing RTX GPU mode works with RTX cards.

-- Hybrid Rendering (running CUDA on GPU and CPU): Starting with V-Ray 3.6, V-Ray GPU CUDA rendering can be performed on CPUs and NVIDIA GPUs at the same time.
+- Hybrid Rendering (running CUDA on GPU and CPU): V-Ray GPU CUDA rendering can be performed on CPUs and NVIDIA GPUs at the same time.
 Using the Select Devices for V-Ray GPU Rendering you can enable your CPUs as CUDA devices and allow the CUDA code to combine your CPUs and GPUs to utilize all available resources.

 Rendering on multiple GPUs is supported, and by default, Interactive rendering for GPU uses all available GPU devices.
 See the sections below to learn how to choose devices on which to run IR GPU.